The General Chemistry Survival Manual

 Element Symbols A historical approach to modern element symbols

 Forging the Elements How were the elements formed?
 This is a segement from the NOVA program Origins: Back to the Beginning.
-Watch the entire program (split into 6 chapters) or just select the Forging the Elements chapter.
-This is a link to the NOVA website.
+Watch the entire program (55 minutes) or just select the Forging the Elements chapter about 34 minutes into the video).
+There is also an excerpt titled The Elements: Forged in Stars (about 4 minutes long).

 The Periodic Table This is a link to the Web Elements Periodic Table by Mark Winter, Dept. of Chemistry, University of Sheffield.
 Probably the best periodic table on the Internet, it provides a wealth of information about the elements.